PavriLab/inisite-nf/README.md

 Aligned reads of background signal (e.g. sheared genomic DNA).
 If not given MACS calls peak without input.

 #### `--control2`
-Optional aligned control data set for `--treatment2`.
-If not given `--control` is used for `--treatment2` as well.
+aligned control data set for `--treatment2`.
+If `--control` was specified this also must be specified.
 If both control arguments are not given MACS calls peaks without input for both.

 ## Generic arguments
 #### `--genome`